Table of Contents

 Scope of the Accessibility Policy

-The Accessibility Policy applies to the provision of goods and services at premises owned or operated by Economical, as well as any interactions with employees, customers, and clients via telephone, email, post, websites or through social media
+This Policy applies to the provision of goods and services at premises owned or operated by Economical, as well as any interactions with employees, customers, and clients via telephone, email, post, websites or through social media.

 Assistive device — Any device used to assist persons with disabilities in carrying out activities or in accessing the services of our organization.
 This could include technical devices such as communication devices or personal assistive devices such as a walker.

-Barriers — As defined by the AODA, barriers are anything that prevents a person with a disability from fully participating in all aspects of society because of his or her disability.
-There are several types of barriers:
+Barriers — Barriers are anything that hinder a person with a disability from fully and effectively participating in all aspects of society on an equal basis because of his or her disability.
+There are several types of barriers such as:

 - physical barrier